jakobhuerner/jakobhuerner.github.io/_posts/2024-10-06-can_the_ipad_replace_a_laptop_macbook_pro_ipad_air_m2.md

 image: /images/20220219/lightroom_sony_a7c_raw_for_macbook_pro_m1max_test_benchmark.jpeg
 ---

-For more than 5 years I have used [Adobe Lightroom](../raw_workflow_with_adobe_lightroom) on my Laptop (now Macbook Pro), iPad and iPhone and enjoy the great functionality and seamless synchronisation via the Adobe Cloud.
+For more than 5 years I have used [Adobe Lightroom](../raw_workflow_with_adobe_lightroom) on my Laptop (now [MacBook Pro](../apple_macbook_pro_m1pro_for_personal_and_casual_photography_use)), iPad and iPhone and enjoy the great functionality and seamless synchronisation via the Adobe Cloud.
 The MacBook is traditionally the main device I use for importing RAWs from the memory card, for editing, organising and exporting to JPG.
 The iPad is used mainly as a viewing device, and from time to time also to edit and export images.

 With the development of the iPad and its ever increasing computing power I asked myself whether the iPad could become the centre of my Lightroom workflow.
 As I am interested in a lean casual photography workflow, a slim and simple device seems like the perfect fit.